Cinnamon Twist Bread

-- 1/4 cup plus 2 tablespoons sugar
+- ¼ cup plus 2 tablespoons sugar

-- 4 1/2 teaspoons cinnamon
+- 4½ teaspoons cinnamon

 - 2 tablespoons melted butter

-- 1 cup Dixie Crystals powdered sugar, sifted
+- 1 cup powdered sugar, sifted

-- 1/4 cup heavy cream
+- ¼ cup heavy cream

 - 1 teaspoon vanilla

-Mix all dry ingredients in bowl of large stand mixer (you can also mix and knead by hand).
+- Mix all dry ingredients in a bowl of a large stand mixer (you can also mix and knead by hand).
 Make sure potato flakes are well dispersed.

-Cut the log in half lengthwise with a sharp knife.
-Turn each half so that filling and cut edges face upward.
+- Cut the log in half lengthwise with a sharp knife.
+Turn each half so that the filling and cut edges face upward.

 - Cool for a few minutes, then remove from pan to rack to finish cooling.

-Adapted from King Arthur Flour.
+This cinnamon bread recipe was adapted from King Arthur Flour.